Introducing DIANA assay

 - Sensitive hit discovery with ultra-low false positive and false negative rates

-- Provided as a service or as a screening kit easy to implement at any facility
+- Provided as a service or as a easy-to-use kit to be implemented at customer’s facility

 Quantitative - inhibition potency determined from a single well